 Central Asian migrants being held in detention centres in Russia for not having work permits face deplorable conditions, say observers.

-"About 100 Tajik migrants in a special detention centre for migrants in the Koltsovo settlement near Yekaterinburg demanded humane treatment and to be sent back to Tajikistan," Temur Barki, a BBC correspondent living in Paris, wrote on Facebook April 27.
+"About 100 Tajik migrants in a special detention centre for migrants in the Koltsovo settlement near Yekaterinburg demanded humane treatment and to be sent back to Tajikistan," Temur Varki, a BBC correspondent living in Paris, wrote on Facebook April 27.

 "The situation is like this or even worse for Tajik migrants in special detention centres in Moscow and St. Petersburg.
-Hundreds of defenseless and forsaken Tajik citizens have ended up in Russian special detention centres in abominable conditions, without any rights or hope," Barki wrote.
+Hundreds of defenseless and forsaken Tajik citizens have ended up in Russian special detention centres in abominable conditions, without any rights or hope," Varki wrote.

 Even after Russia's quarantine eventually ends and borders re-open, the prospects of Central Asian migrants being able to return home appear dim.